Navy declares five dead after helicopter crash off California coast - KESQ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Alexandra Meeks, Sonnet Swire and Veronica Stracqualursi contributed to this report.
+CNN’s Alexandra Meeks, Sonnet Swire, Veronica Stracqualursi and Aaron Pellish contributed to this report.

 Comments

-Note: This story has been updated with the identities of the five sailors who were killed.